speckhofer/speckhofer.github.io/_tabs/cv.md

 ## Awards

+- **2025:** York-Fields Postdoctoral Fellowship (awarded by York University, CAD&nbsp;6,250)
-- **2025:** JKU Young Researchers' Award (for my PhD thesis)
+- **2025:** JKU Young Researchers' Award (for my PhD thesis, endowed with €&nbsp;600)
-- **2023:** Recognition Award (Würdigungspreis) of the Austrian Federal Ministry of Education, Science and Research for the best Diploma/Master's degrees
+- **2023:** Recognition Award (Würdigungspreis) of the Austrian Federal Ministry of Education, Science and Research for the best Diploma/Master's degrees (endowed with €&nbsp;3,000)
-- **2018-2022:** Merit scholarships of Johannes Kepler University Linz (awarded in recognition of outstanding academic achievement) for the four academic years from 2018/2019 to 2021/2022.
+- **2018-2022:** Merit scholarships of Johannes Kepler University Linz (awarded in recognition of outstanding academic achievement) for the four academic years from 2018/2019 to 2021/2022, endowed with €&nbsp;750–1,500 per year.
 - **2018:** Dr. Hans Riegel Specialist Prize and Erwin Wenzl Recognition Prize for my pre-scientific thesis on Geometric Probability (part of the Austrian Matura exam/highschool graduation)
-- **2017:** Participation in the Middle European Mathematical Olympiad in Vilnius
-- **2015--2018:** Prizes at Regional and National Competitions of the Austrian Mathematical Olympiad: [https://www.math.aau.at/OeMO/Ergebnisse/Person/715](https://www.math.aau.at/OeMO/Ergebnisse/Person/715)
+- **2015--2018:** Prizes at Regional and National Competitions of the Austrian Mathematical Olympiad: [https://www.math.aau.at/OeMO/Ergebnisse/Person/715](https://www.math.aau.at/OeMO/Ergebnisse/Person/715); participation in the Middle European Mathematical Olympiad in Vilnius.

-## Other Interests and Achievements
+## Other Achievements

 - **2023:** Audit of Art (Austrian Music Schools final exam) in piano
 - **11/2020:** Production of a [stop motion short film](https://www.youtube.com/watch?v=Gn2x4Pj7m1s) for DENEFF (German Industry Initiative for Energy Efficiency)
-- **2019:** Gold medal and award for _Best Jeunesse Film_ at the UNICA world championship of non-commercial independent film for my entry [_The Robbery_](https://www.youtube.com/watch?v=ktUjUAsWYfs).
+- **2019:** Gold medal and award for _Best Jeunesse Film_ at the [UNICA world championship of non-commercial independent film](https://unica.movie/)
-- Prizes from other national and international short film competitions are listed on [https://tspeckhofer.jimdofree.com/films/contests-and-prizes/](https://tspeckhofer.jimdofree.com/films/contests-and-prizes/)
 - **2018:** Winner of the Upper Austrian Latin Olympiad

 ## Languages